KwaZulu-Natal Film Commission Bursary South Africa 2022 – 2023

 - ID document (certified copy)

-- Matric June results, if currently in Matric (certified copy)
+- Matric’s latest results, if currently in Matric (certified copy)

-- Latest academic record, if currently at tertiary level (certified copy)
+- Full academic record/ transcripts, if currently studying (certified copy)

-- Letter of acceptance to study at a tertiary institution in KwaZulu-Natal (on institutions letterhead)
+- Proof of registration/ acceptance at a tertiary institution in KwaZulu-Natal (on institutions letterhead)

-- Parents/ guardians proof of household income (not older than 3 months) (latest payslips or letter of employment if employed/ proof of SASSA grant if applicable/ pension slip if on pension/ affidavit if unemployed etc)
+- Parents/ guardians proof of household income (latest payslips or letter of employment if employed/ proof of SASSA grant if applicable/ pension slip if on pension/ affidavit if unemployed etc)

 Applications must be submitted via email to: firstname.lastname@example.org